SAP/fundamental/docs/pages/components/form.md

 ## Inputs help elements

-To make it easier for the user to understand what kind of information is should be entered; two types of help elements can be used.
+Help elements give the user information about the input.
+Two types of help elements can be used.

-The inline help element: displayed as an icon that when the user hover the cursor over it, shows the help indications.
-This help elements is used then the help indications are an aid to the user but not contain information they have to know right away.
+- The inline help element is displayed as a ?
+Icon.
+On hover or click, help content is displayed.

-The help indications can be aso always visible when the user needs to be inform about it at all times, to avoid mistakes.
-This help element is then displayed bellow the input.
+- Help content can also be visible at all times to avoid mistakes.
+This type of help generally contains validation rules about the data allowed in the input field.
+An example is "Maximum 20 characters".
+This is displayed below the input field.

 {% capture inputs-help %}
 <div class="fd-form__set">